gitlabhq/gitlabhq/doc/user/project/merge_requests/merge_request_approvals.md

 given stays at or above the number of required approvals, the merge request can still be merged.

-## Merge request with different sourch branch and target branch projects
+## Merge request with different source branch and target branch projects

 If the merge request source branch and target branch belong to different projects, everything is with repsect to the target branch's project.
 In particular, since the